-Agile’s user stories are meant to spark conversation within an Agile team.
+An Agile user story - whether intended for traditional software development or RPA development - is meant to spark conversation within an Agile team.
 When written well, they can be powerful, because they help developers and testers view requirements from an end-user’s perspective.
 They provide context and an understanding of what motivates the people who will use the solutions they deliver.

-Unfortunately, however, user stories are often written poorly.
-Business Analysts and business specialists, who are often new to Agile, have never written them, and – as with learning a new language – it takes time to become fluent in user story vocabulary, composition, and best practices.
+Unfortunately, however, when people think of how to write user stories it is often done poorly.
+Business Analysts and business specialists, who are often new to an Agile framework, have never written them, and – as with learning a new language – it takes time to become fluent in user story vocabulary, composition, and best practices.
 As a result, user stories are commonly incomplete, inconsistent, or missing altogether, putting projects at risk.

-AgileConnection – an online community that brings together the latest Agile ideas and practices from experienced software professionals and thought leaders – shared a list of some of the most common user story issues.
-Here are five you should look out for.
+AgileConnection – an online community that brings together key Agile principles and ideas from experienced software professionals and thought leaders – shared a list of some of the most common user story issues.
+Here are five classic mistakes made while writing user stories in agile that you should look out for.

 A user story should be written at a level of granularity that enables the development team to accurately estimate the level of effort it will take them to build functionality to support the story.
 When written too broadly, that is impossible.
 Additionally, crucial details are likely to be missed.
 If there are a lot of “ands” or “ors” in your team’s user stories, consider breaking them down into multiple stories, so they can be estimated and understood clearly.

 Often teams get lost writing user stories that contain only design or technical requirements.
-For example: “As a developer, I want to finalize the database table changes, so that I don’t have to make changes later.”
-This is a developer story, not one written for an end user interacting with the system.
-It leads to sprints that follow a Waterfall-like approach.
-Scan user stories for requirements that aren’t written from a business perspective, and move those needs to project planning, design, or implementation documentation.
+For example: “As a developer, I want to finalize the database table changes, so that I do not have to make changes later.”
+This is a developer story, not one written for an end-user interacting with the system.
+It leads to sprints that follow a Waterfall methodology approach.
+Conduct requirement analysis by scanning user stories that are not written from a business perspective, moving those needs to project planning, design, or implementation documentation.

-Roles can also end up being too specific.
-For example, if a user story written for a “marketing” role will apply the same way to an “advertising” role, teams end up with duplicate user stories or – even worse – two user stories that should be the same but aren’t.
+User story roles can also end up being too specific.
+For example, if a user story written for a “marketing” role will apply the same way to an “advertising” role, teams end up with duplicate user stories or – even worse – two user stories that should be the same but are not.

 Finally, the “system” should never be used as the role in a user story.
-What the “system” needs to do doesn’t speak to delivery of business value.
+What the “system” needs to do does not speak to delivery of business value.

 For the full list of common user story mistakes and how to correct them, read the full article on AgileConnection.

-Blueprint’s auto-generation of user stories and acceptance criteria helps teams avoid these classic mistakes.
+Blueprint’s auto-generation of user stories in Agile and acceptance criteria helps teams avoid these classic mistakes.

-Blueprint’s Agile requirements solution, Storyteller, is designed to help organizations address these types of real-world, enterprise-scale challenges, so they can continue to grow their Agile practices.
-Storyteller accelerates projects by automatically generating user stories – with complete, consistent acceptance criteria – and test cases.
-It improves business–IT alignment through visualization.
-And it brings people together to collaborate and communicate effectively.
+Blueprint is designed to help organizations address these types of real-world, enterprise-scale challenges, so they can continue to grow their automation and Agile development practices.
+Blueprint accelerates projects and RPA development by automatically generating user stories in Agile – with complete, consistent acceptance criteria – and test cases that can be pushed into any RPA tool you use thanks to our bi-directional integrations with the leading RPA platforms.